 Here we introduce the relevant spinon Ansätze used in the present study of model \eqref{eq:model} and analyze their mean-field structure as well as spinon dispersion relations.

-Figure~\ref{fig:structure} displays the mean-field spinon sign patterns corresponding to the ZZ and dZZ Ans\"atze, as obtained within both the $s$-SBMFT [panel (a)] and $g$-SBMFT [panels (b,c)] frameworks.
-In the conventional $s$-SBMFT formulation, all bonds—FM and antiferromagnetic alike—are described in terms of singlet pairing $p_0$ and spinon hopping $h_0$.
-In contrast, the $g$-SBMFT Ansatz exhibits a crucial distinction: for ferromagnetic bonds, it is the triplet pairing amplitudes $p_{2,3}$ that acquire finite expectation values.
-This allows finding stable self-consistent ZZ and dZZ solutions with converged energies satisfying the boson number constraint.
-We find the sequence of phase transitions with increasing $J_3$ going from a ferromagnetic state at low $J_3$ to the dZZ phase and finally to the ZZ phase in agreement with previous analysis \cite{jiang_quantum_2023,maksimov_ab_2022,maksimov_baco_2aso_4_2_2025,maksimov_proximity-induced_2023}.
-Since the intermediate dZZ phase does not match any of the energetically favourable classical orders, it is then selected by the quantum fluctuations.
-Hence, the $g$-SBMFT predicts a small but finite $J_3$ range where the mechanism of quantum order-by-disorder becomes operative corroborating previous DMRG findings on smaller systems \cite{jiang_quantum_2023}.
+Fig.~\ref{fig02} displays the mean-field spinon sign patterns corresponding to the ZZ and dZZ Ans\"atze, as obtained within the (a) SBMFT and (b,c) gSBMFT frameworks.
+In the conventional SBMFT formulation, all FM and AFM bonds—are described in terms of singlet pairing $p_0$ and spinon hopping $h_0$.
+In contrast, the gSBMFT Ansatz exhibits a crucial distinction: on ferromagnetic bonds, the triplet pairing amplitudes $p_{2,3}$ acquire finite expectation values.
+This allows stable self-consistent ZZ and dZZ solutions to be obtained, with converged energies satisfying the boson number constraint on average.

-In Fig.~\ref{fig:spinon} we show the lowest energy spinon dispersions of the ZZ phase obtained within s-SBMFT on a two-site [panel (a)] and eight-site [panel (b)] unit cells for $S=0.35$ and $J_3=1$.
-The These can be compared with the $g$-SBMFT lowest energy spinon dispersions of the ZZ [panel (c)] and dZZ [panel (d)] phases.
-All energy spinon dispersions exhibit the characteristic stripe-like modulation associated with the periodic arrangement of magnetically ordered vertical stripes of the ZZ and dZZ phases.
-The $s$-SBMFT lowest energy spinon dispersion for the ZZ phase in the 2-site unit cell shown in (a) displays a minimum at ${\mathbf Q}/2 = \pm(\pi/\sqrt{3}a,0)$ inside the 1BZ, where ${\mathbf Q}$ denotes the ZZ ordering wavevector.
-On the other hand, in the eight-site cell, which can accommodate both the ZZ and dZZ periodicities, the lowest energy spinon dispersion minimum is located at the $\Gamma$ point of the reduced BZ (see Fig. \ref{fig:lattice}).
+We find a sequence of phase transitions with increasing $J_3$, from a ferromagnetic state at low $J_3$ to the dZZ phase, and finally to the ZZ phase, in agreement with previous analyses \cite{jiang_quantum_2023,maksimov_ab_2022,maksimov_baco_2aso_4_2_2025,maksimov_proximity-induced_2023}.
+Since the intermediate dZZ phase does not correspond to any of the energetically favored classical orders, it is selected by quantum fluctuations.
+Hence, the gSBMFT predicts a small but finite range of $J_3$ where the mechanism of quantum order-by-disorder becomes operative, corroborating previous DMRG findings on smaller systems \cite{jiang_quantum_2023}.